 The Polish bantam is a special and unique breed due to the huge bouffant crest of feathers and v-shaped comb.
 These sweet birds are typically kept for ornamental reasons.

-This type of bantam is undoubtedly one of the most popular and beloved of the bantam chicken breeds out there.
-This chicken has beautiful down-like plumage that matches their easy-going and sweet temperament which aids in their ornamental purpose.
-They will typically weigh in at 1.34 to 1.8 kg and will lay approximately 120 eggs per year.
+This type of bantam is undoubtedly one of the most popular chicken breeds out there.
+This chicken has beautiful down-like feathers, and are friendly creatures who love interacting with humans.
+They will typically weigh in at 3 to 4 pounds, and will lay approximately 120 eggs per year.

 This beautiful bantam has gorgeous feathers.
 It’s also more active compared to other bantam chicken breeds, which makes them a lively addition to your backyard.
 They’re very tiny, weighing less than 2 pounds.
 Be sure to hand raise them from the time they’re chicks to ensure they’re great pets for families.